goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 PPO takes a fundamentally different approach - instead of rigorously enforcing trust region constraints, it uses a **soft penalty** that can be optimized with standard first-order methods like Adam.

-**Core insight**: We can tolerate occasional "bad" policy updates if we make the algorithm simple enough to run many iterations quickly and robustly.
+**Core idea**: We can tolerate occasional "bad" policy updates if we make the algorithm simple enough to run many iterations quickly and robustly.

-PPO Algorithm Design

-The Clipped Objective Function

 PPO's key innovation is the **clipped surrogate objective** that directly constrains the importance sampling ratio: